 A laptop is intended to be used without effective power management, so you can take it wherever you want without needing to plug it into a power source to turn it on as it runs on its own battery.

 But, if you use it for gaming, it’s better to keep it connected to the power outlet to ensure a better experience.
 Gaming can drain your battery quickly, so it’s recommended that you keep your laptop’s battery connected at all times.
 This will also help when you select higher performance in your settings.
 To do that open Settings > System > Power and sleep > Additional power settings.

 You can build your own custom PC if you want to.
-But we hope that this helps increase your gaming performance and provide you a better experience.
+But we hope that this helps increase your gaming performance and provides you with a better experience.